smartwalkie/Walkie-talkie-android-by-voiceping/README.md

 4. For Chat Apps, allow some users to send instant voice messages that do not need to be manually played.

 ## Get Started
 You can test our sample app here: [Google play download link].
-The sample app is connected to group channel 1234 and allows you to test the Walkie Talkie function.
+The sample app allows you to test the Walkie Talkie function.
+Input any user ID and company name.
+Devices should have same company name to be able to communicate, but different user ID.

 ## How simple is it to add VoicePing SDK to your app?